GateraGael/Google-Research-Football-Environment-Experiment/README.md

 Created a function that takes screenshots from that used pyautogui's _.screenshot_ Full Doc at Link: [pyautogui-screenshot function](https://pyautogui.readthedocs.io/en/latest/screenshot.html)

-**NOTE** Had not read the published paper linked here: [Google Research Football: A Novel Reinforcement Learning Environment](https://arxiv.org/pdf/1907.11180.pdf).
-Until December 24th.
+Published paper linked here: [Google Research Football: A Novel Reinforcement Learning Environment](https://arxiv.org/pdf/1907.11180.pdf).

 # December 15th 2020
 Had to install Google Football on my linux (ubuntu 20.04) machine as the windows installation was giving me some issues